Ryder Cup Celebrity Challenge: Niall Horan, Samuel L Jackson star

 By Ali Stafford

-Niall Horan and Samuel L Jackson are among the stars featuring in the Celebrity Ryder Cup, live on Sky Sports' dedicated Ryder Cup channel.
+Niall Horan and Samuel L Jackson are among the stars featuring in Tuesday's Celebrity Ryder Cup, live on Sky Sports' dedicated Ryder Cup channel.

 Household names from sport and showbiz unite for a special team event in Paris, with 10 European players pairing up to face their American counterparts across five star-studded matches.